 Every Wednesday your child will bring home their “WEDNESDAY FOLDER”.
 Inside you will find the work your child has completed over the last week and important information from the office including menus, newsletters, and announcements.
 Community information and flyers are also sent home in Wednesday Folders.
 Please review the contents in each Wednesday Folder and return the folder to school on Thursday.

 Photos and videotapes of students taken at performances, special events and around school may be used in the media including, but not limited to, newspapers and the Internet.

-PARENTS WHO DO NOT WANT PICTURES OR VIDEOTAPES OF THEIR CHILDREN USED IN THE MEDIA OR SCHOOL PUBLICATIONS SHOULD NOTIFY THE CALVERT ELEMENTARY SCHOOL ADMINISTRATION BY SEPTEMBER 24, 2021.
+CCPS IS AN OPT-OUT DISTRICT.
+PARENTS WHO DO NOT WANT PICTURES OR VIDEOTAPES OF THEIR CHILDREN USED IN THE MEDIA OR SCHOOL PUBLICATIONS SHOULD NOTIFY THE CALVERT ELEMENTARY SCHOOL ADMINISTRATION BY THE END OF SEPTEMBER.

 Fridays are “School Spirit Days” and we encourage everyone to wear school colors or spirit wear, including their “Be Kind” t-shirts.
 School colors are red, white, and blue!
 Watch for updated school spirit wear order forms in the Wednesday folders throughout the year.